kevalthumar-inventyv/Training_2024_2025/IOS/Notes/Optional Chaining.md

 ### Introduction

 This provides a detailed review of optional chaining in Swift, a feature designed to enhance code safety and readability when working with optional values.
-The core concept is to provide a way to access properties, call methods, or use subscripts on optionals without risking runtime crashes.
+The core concept is to provide a way to access properties, call methods, or use subscripts on options without risking runtime crashes.
 This contrasts with the dangers of forced unwrapping.

 ### Key Concepts